awsdocs/aws-parallelcluster-user-guide/doc_source/install-linux.md

    When you include the `--user` switch, the script installs `pip` to the path `~/.local/bin`\.

-1. To ensure that the folder that contains `pip` is part of your `PATH` variable, do the following:
+1. To verify that the folder that contains `pip` is part of your `PATH` variable, do the following:

    1. Find your shell's profile script in your user folder\.
 If you're not sure which shell you have, run `basename $SHELL`\.